gitter-lab/SINGE/README.md

 It runs SINGE on `data1/X_SCODE_data.mat` and writes the results to the `Output` directory.

 ### Compiled MATLAB code with R2018a runtime
+Requires Bash and the MATLAB R2018a runtime library, which can be downloaded from https://www.mathworks.com/products/compiler/matlab-runtime.html
+Bash wrapper script usage:
 ```
 bash SINGE.sh runtime_dir mode Data gene_list outdir [hyperparameter_file] [hyperparameter_number]
 ```